thehimel/interview-prep/python/README.md

 [Link](https://www.programiz.com/python-programming/generator)

-There is a lot of work in building an iterator in Python.
-We have to implement a class with `__iter__()` and `__next__()` method, keep track of internal states, and raise StopIteration when there are no values to be returned.
+- There is a lot of work in building an iterator in Python.
+  - We have to implement a class with `__iter__()` and `__next__()` method.
+  - Keep track of internal states, and raise `StopIteration` when there are no values to be returned.

-This is both lengthy and counterintuitive.
+- This is both lengthy and counterintuitive.
 Generator comes to the rescue in such situations.

-Python generators are a simple way of creating iterators.
-All the work we mentioned above are automatically handled by generators in Python.
+- Python generators are a simple way of creating iterators.
+- All the work we mentioned above are automatically handled by generators in Python.

-It is fairly simple to create a generator in Python.
-It is as easy as defining a normal function, but with a `yield` statement instead of a `return` statement.
+- It is fairly simple to create a generator in Python.
+- It is as easy as defining a normal function, but with a `yield` statement instead of a `return` statement.

 ### Q32.
 What are docstrings in Python?

-Docstrings are not actually comments, but, they are documentation strings.
-These docstrings are within triple quotes.
-They are not assigned to any variable and therefore, at times, serve the purpose of comments as well.
-Often used to add some documentation about a class or function.
+- Docstrings are not actually comments, but, they are documentation strings.
+- These docstrings are within triple quotes.
+- They are not assigned to any variable and therefore, at times, serve the purpose of comments as well.
+- Often used to add some documentation about a class or function.

 ```python
 def get_sum(x, y):